zhuolunmeng/A-Smartphone-Based-Disposable-Microfluidic-Glucose-Sensor-Utilizing-Computer-Vision/README.md

 The follwing list is the files need to upload into the Googlr Drive<br />
 ![df1eb079741e20d8bb341fbc6a7d2cf](https://user-images.githubusercontent.com/99760789/156489897-54d35a04-f711-444f-b662-4a42236a288a.png)<br />
 Copy of YOLOv4.ipynb: copy of this Colab tutorial file<br />
-images: images for test custom detector<br />
+images: images for
+custom detector<br />
 backup: create empty folder to store weights file<br />
 obj.zip: change name of train folder to obj and compress<br />
 test.zip: change name of valid folder to test and compress<br />